 33.11.6 EDAM Administrative Charge

-The CAISO will charge each EDAM Market Participant an EDAM Administrative Charge, which consists of the EDAM System Operations Charge and the Day-Ahead and Real-Time portions of the Market Services Charge, both volumetric charges.
+The CAISO will charge each EDAM Market Participant an EDAM Administrative Charge, which consists of the System Operations Real-Time Dispatch Charge and the Market Services Charge, both volumetric charges.
 The CAISO will no longer collect the EIM Administrative Charge from an EDAM Market Participant.
-The Market Services Charge is described in Appendix F, Schedule 1, Part A. The EDAM System Operations Charge will be the product of the Systems Operations Charge, as calculated according to the formula in Appendix F, Schedule 1, Part A, real-time market percentage, as calculated in the cost of service study conducted according to Appendix F, Schedule 1, Part A, applied to metered values in MWh of Supply and Demand represented by the Scheduling Coordinator for the EDAM Market Participant.
+The Systems Operations Real-Time Dispatch Charge and the Market Services Charge are described in Appendix F, Schedule 1, Part A.

+33.11.6.1 Incremental EDAM Administrative Charges

+The EDAM Administrative Charge assessed to Scheduling Coordinators’ Demand-based charge codes will be calculated at an incremental rate at the outset of EDAM.
+The first year EDAM is available for participation, the CAISO will assess five (5) percent of the MWh of each EDAM Scheduling Coordinator’s Measured Demand to apply the EDAM Administrative Charge.
+In the second year, the CAISO will assess twenty-five (25) percent.
+In the third year, the CAISO will assess fifty (50) percent.
+In the fourth year and thereafter, the CAISO will assess seventy-five (75) percent.
+In the fifth year and thereafter, the CAISO will assess one-hundred (100) percent.
+The foregoing does not apply to EDAM Scheduling Coordinators’ MWh of Energy or Supply: The CAISO will assess one-hundred (100) percent of the MWh of each EDAM Scheduling Coordinator’s Energy to apply the EDAM Administrative Charge at the outset of EDAM and thereafter.

 33.30.5 Start-Up and Minimum Load

-For the determination of Proxy Start-Up Costs and Proxy Minimum Load Costs, the CAISO will utilize the Market Services Charge and System Operations Charge reflected in the EDAM Administrative Charge.
+For the determination of Proxy Start-Up Costs and Proxy Minimum Load Costs, the CAISO will utilize the Market Services Charge and System Operations Real-Time Dispatch Charge reflected in the EDAM Administrative Charge.

 *****